simbadMarino/expo_btfs/docs/pages/eas-update/introduction.md

 EAS Update makes fixing small bugs and pushing quick fixes a snap in between app store submissions.
 It accomplishes this by allowing an end-user's app to swap out the non-native parts of their app (for example, JS, styling, and image changes) with a new update that contains bug fixes and other updates.

 All apps running the `expo-updates` library have the ability to receive updates.
 To start using EAS Update, continue to the [Getting Started](/eas-update/getting-started.md) guide.

+Still using Classic Updates?
+We moved those docs to [the archive](/archive/classic-updates/introduction).